ovh/docs/pages/cloud/storage/veeam_enterprise/guide.en-gb.md

 ![veeam console](images/veeamBandR_use_12.png){.thumbnail}

-Check that it is in **Free Edition** mode, in the bottom right-hand corner.
+Check that it is in **Community Edition** mode, in the bottom right-hand corner.

 ![free edition](images/veeamBandR_conf_1.png){.thumbnail}